ErpNetDocs/tech/modules/crm/crm-common/crm-common-concepts/pricing.md

 ## How @@name determines the correct price

-The most important thing to note is the Priority attribute.
+The most important thing to note is the priority attribute.
 The higher the priority, the more likely the price will be selected.
 After the user specifies the customer, date and product, @@name filters all prices, that match these criteria.
-When a price is defined with a blank value for the Customer the price applies to **all** customers.
+When a price is defined with a blank value for the customer the price applies to **all** customers.
 The same goes for Price List, From Date To Date, etc. Only the Product attribute is required, it cannot be blank.
 If it could be blank, this means, that we can define the same price for ALL products.

 Generally, the algorithm is the following: